bazelbuild/bazel-blog/_posts/2017-08-25-introducing-sandboxfs.md

 thousands of symlinks every time it invokes an action, and this is slow.

 To make things worse, these approaches also have correctness issues.
-If symlinks are used, some build tools will decide to extract the real path of such symlinks and work off that path, which means that they may end up "discovering" and consuming undeclared files that are siblings of the symlink's target.
+If symlinks are used, some tools (e.g. some compilers or linkers) will decide to extract the real path of such symlinks and work off that path.
+These tools may end up "discovering" and consuming undeclared files that are siblings of the symlink's target.

 # Enter sandboxfs